HimmelKreis4865/ModSmith/README.md

 # Modsmith
-Modsmith is a PocketMine-MP plugin that simplifies customization with resource packs.
+ModSmith is a PocketMine-MP plugin that helps plugin developers to simply integrate custom blocks, items, gui and more.
-This is useless as a standalone plugin but can be used by other plugins to create custom inventories and register blocks & items in one resource pack.

-This simplifies the usage because the user doesn't have to download & install resource packs in order to have custom blocks and more.
+This simplifies the process of installing plugins, because the resource pack is generated at runtime and there is no need to download resource packs for every plugin.

 Check the [wiki](https://github.com/HimmelKreis4865/ModSmith/wiki) for a detailed API Documentation and examples